MR

 Is VFV good for Canadians?

-VFV ETF is an excellent option for Canadian investors looking to diversify their portfolios and gain exposure to prominent companies in the United States.
+VFV ETF is an excellent option for Canadian investors to diversify their portfolios and gain exposure to prominent companies in the United States.

 Is VOO better than VFV?